LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 # Trading Single Options in C#
 ## Introduction
 With REDI’s powerful options capabilities, users can easily trade single and complex spread strategies globally through multiple brokers.
 The options trade can be sent via REDIPlus UI or REDIPlus API.
 This tutorial demonstrates how to trade single option via REDIPlus API with C# and Visual Studio 2017.
-REDIPLus and the tutorial example run on the same machine, side by side.
+REDIPlus and the tutorial example run on the same machine, side by side.

 Please note that this example doesn't demonstrate how to retrieve real-time price from REDIPlus API.
 It just sends an options order to a demo server.